svakulenk0/cast_evaluation/README.md

 # cast_evaluation

-Supplementary materials for "A Comparison of Question Rewriting Methods" @ ECIR'21.
+Supplementary materials for "A Comparison of Question Rewriting Methods for Conversational Passage Retrieval", published at ECIR'21.

 ## Citation